The64thGamer/cheeseepedia/content/wiki/patriotic-1998.md

 ## Trivia

-- This show is very weird as the characters are barely used or seen during this show.
-The only time footage the characters is used is during John Mellencamp - 'Rock In The USA'
-- The only proper segment in this show is Segment 9 with the rest just being roughly a minute long skit introducing the next song.
+- The only proper segment in this show is Segment 9, with the rest just being roughly a minute-long skit introducing the next song.
+The only footage of the characters is used during John Mellencamp - 'Rock In The USA'
--